 There are lots of implications to the new year when it comes to loyalty programs and credit cards, including some benefits being reset.
 That includes with American Express, where those with an eligible card can receive a new airline fee credit.
 Based on the cards that I have, this is an opportunity to get hundreds of dollars of value per year.

-In this post I wanted to talk a bit about the current state of Amex airline fee credits, given that it’s a new year, meaning that a lot of peoples’ credits have just reset.
+In this post I want to talk a bit about the current state of Amex airline fee credits, given that it’s a new year, meaning that a lot of peoples’ credits have just reset.

 What are Amex airline fee credits?